Plantenito/Bloodbath-Thanksgiving-Break-Stats./README.md

 Giron pass rate from 0:
 <BR>
 <BR>
-Ending attempts from 0:
+GGboy and Riot attempts from 0:
 <BR>
 <BR>
-Attempts before and after this grind: Before= After= Difference=
+Attempts before and after this grind: Before= After= Total attempts during the grind=
 </H4>
 </BODY>
 </HTML>